WELCOME TO

 THE TEAM

 We are a team of volunteers from all different backgrounds, that came together through our love of Calgary's Chinatown and films that speak to the Chinese diaspora community.
-The team consists of:Vicki Chau, Carrie Yap, Wilson Wong, Alice Lam, Lyndi Woo
+The team consists of:Vicki Van Chau, Carrie Yap, Wilson Wong, Alice Lam, Lyndi Woo

 NEWSLETTER SIGN UP